Esqarrouth/Cool-Quotes/README.md

 Only the paranoid survive.|Andrew Grove
 Fake it till you become it.|Amy Cuddy
 Nothing demotivates people like the equal treatment of unequals.
 When you hire a bozo and treat him the same as a rock star, it deflates the rock star.|Joe Kraus
+Industry does not care.
+They only hire people because it hasn't been automated yet.
+So, don't talk about decency and ethics, we cannot afford it and remain in business.|Zeitgeist
 There is only one success – to be able to spend your life in your own way.|Christopher Morley If you’re not living life on the edge, you’re taking up too much space.|Jim Whittaker The road to success is always under construction.|Arnold Palmer